 Despite these gains, transgender people are still impeded by stigmatization, intolerance, and high rates of mental illness and substance abuse.

-It is estimated that between 20 to 30 percent of gay and transgender people abuse substances, which is two to three times higher than that of the general population.
+It is estimated that between 20 to 30 percent of transgender people abuse substances, which is two to three times higher than that of cisgender people.

 Luckily, there are resources and treatment options for substance use available for the transgender community throughout the United States.

 What It Means To Be Transgender